sensu/sensu-docs/content/sensu-go/6.7/operations/maintain-sensu/tune.md

 ## Agent reconnection rate

 {{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access the agent-rate-limit backend configuration flag in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access the `agent-rate-limit` backend configuration option in the packaged Sensu Go distribution.
 For more information, read [Get started with commercial features](../../../commercial/).
 {{% /notice %}}

 It may take several minutes for all agents to reconnect after a sensu-backend restart, especially if you have a large number of agents.
 The agent reconnection rate depends on deployment variables like the number of CPUs, disk space, network speeds, whether you're using a load balancer, and even physical distance between agents and backends.

 Although many variables affect the agent reconnection rate, a reasonable estimate is approximately 100 agents per backend per second.
-If you observe slower agent reconnection rates in your Sensu deployment, consider using the [agent-rate-limit][14] backend configuration flag.
+If you observe slower agent reconnection rates in your Sensu deployment, consider using the [`agent-rate-limit`][14] backend configuration option.

-The [agent-rate-limit][14] backend configuration flag allows you to set the maximum number of agent transport WebSocket connections per second, per backend.
+The [`agent-rate-limit`][14] backend configuration option allows you to set the maximum number of agent transport WebSocket connections per second, per backend.
 Set the agent-rate-limit to 100 to improve agent reconnection rate and reduce the time required for all of your agents to reconnect after a backend restart.

 ## Splay and proxy check scheduling